RAJANAGORI/Nightingale/README.md

 ```
 Note: Use of Postgresql is for msfConsole.

-Please feel free to contribute in the tool
+Please feel free to contribute to the tool

-If you want to appreciate my work than you can buy me a coffe :)<br>
+If you want to appreciate my work then you can buy me a coffee :)<br>

 <a href="https://www.buymeacoffee.com/rajanagori"><img src="assets\images\blue-button.png" hight=100px; width=300px ></a>